deeprobin/bruteforce-rs/README.md

 If you want you can contribute.
 We need people, who write a better documentation, optimize algorithms, implement more algorithms, finding bugs or submitting ideas.
-You can see, we use emojis for our commits.
-Please read this [emoji guide](https://gitmoji.carloscuesta.me/) before you commit.
-Thank you.